4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 # UDP

 - Is meant to do as little as a transport protocol is supposed to do
-- UDP itself will not provide an reliablity
+- UDP itself will not provide any reliability
-	- If it is requied and use of TCP is not possible
+	- If it is required and use of TCP is not possible
-		- Implement Reliablity in the Applicaiton Layer
+		- Implement Reliability in the Application Layer

 TCP VS UDP
 - No connection State
+	- No ack numbers
+	- No seq numbers
+	- No send/receive buffers
+	- No congestion-control parameters (MSS & MTU)
 - Small Packet Header
+	- 8 Bytes for UDP
+	- 20 Bytes for TCP

 TCP & UDP
 - error checking
-	- Seems unreal but use of chksum is used
+	- Seems unreal but chksum is used
 		- Internet CHKSUM
 			- Divide segment into 16 bit parts
 			- add them up and if carry on MSB then wrap around
 			- Take ones complement
 			- Place result in CHKSUM field in the header of the segment
 			- To verify
-				- Do not recalc checksum at the recviing end
+				- Do not recalc checksum at the recieving end
 				- Instead
 					- Slice data up into 16 bits
 					- Add the chksum
 					- If result has
 						- All bits set to 1 = CHKSUM Valid
-	- All layers have their own errorchecking methods
+	- All layers have their own error checking methods
 - mux/demux

 Uses of UDP